vmware-archive/liota/README.md

 Each DCC must implement a register() method and return a RegisteredEntity object.
 The registered entity object may include any specific data, e.g., uuid, that the DCC may need to refer to the Resource representing the entity object.
 An entity may be registered with multiple DCCs in the same liota package or set of packages.

 ### EdgeSystems and Devices
 The abstract subclasses of Entities, EdgeSystem and Device are for now mostly placeholders in the hierarchy.
 We expect, as concrete implementations are created over time we'll see some common data and logic that we can move up into the abstract classes.
+**Note:** We recommend creating EdgeSystem Objects before creating DCCComms or DeviceComms objects.

 ### Metrics
 The Metric subclass of Entity is the local object representing a stream of (number, timestamp) tuples.
 Metrics may be registered with one or more DCCs and the DCC returns a registered metric object.
 The metric object includes a sampling function which is a user defined method (udm), a sampling frequency stating the interval between subsequent executions of the udm and an aggregation count stating how many executions of the udm to aggregate before sending to the DCCs to which the metric has been registered.
 An important piece of meta-data liota supports are SI units and a prefix eliminating any confusion as to what the stream of numbers represent.